cohuebn/topic-stream/README.md

 - [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html): The AWS CDK is used to deploy components to AWS
 - [Docker](https://docs.docker.com/desktop/): The AWS CDK uses Docker under the hood when bundling source code for Lambda deployment.
-Additionally, the integration tests use Docker to spin up Localstack resources

 ### IDEs